microsoft/iqsharp/README.md

 ## Getting Started ##

-The Jupyter kernel provided in this repository is built using [.NET Core](https://docs.microsoft.com/dotnet/core/) (2.2 or later) and the compiler infrastructure provided with the [Quantum Development Kit](https://docs.microsoft.com/azure/quantum).
+The Jupyter kernel provided in this repository is built using [.NET 6.0](https://dotnet.microsoft.com/download) and the compiler infrastructure provided with the [Quantum Development Kit](https://docs.microsoft.com/azure/quantum).
 Please see the [getting started guide](https://docs.microsoft.com/azure/quantum/install-overview-qdk) for how to get up and running.

 You may also visit the [**microsoft/quantum**](https://github.com/microsoft/quantum) repository, which offers a wide variety